isc-projects/kea/doc/guide/classify.rst

     classes of the host reservation.
 If a reservation is not found, the packet is assigned to the UNKNOWN class.

-7. Classes with matching expressions - directly or indirectly using the KNOWN/UNKNOWN builtin classes and not marked for later ("on request") evaluation - are processed in the order they are defined in the configuration; the boolean expression is evaluated and, if it returns true ("match"), the incoming packet is associated with the class.
+7. Classes with matching expressions - directly, or indirectly using the KNOWN/UNKNOWN builtin classes and not marked for later evaluation ("on request") - are processed in the order they are defined in the configuration; the boolean expression is evaluated and, if it returns true ("match"), the incoming packet is associated with the class.
 After a subnet is selected, the server determines whether